 Students need to understand the difference so that they know what to do during the two very different stages.
 Revision makes the piece SOUND a whole lot better--which addresses the traits of ideas, organization, voice, word choice, and sentence fluency.
 Editing makes the piece LOOK better (conventions).
-Because kids already confuse the difference between revision and editing, the more you can do to separate the two, the better.
 Craft Minilessons.
 Plinky.
 DPI Writing Strategies.
 Created through a partnership with the N.C.

 Department of Public Instruction.
 Action chains Students learn to elaborate on an event in a narrative by expanding their sentences into action chains.
 Expanding single actions into an action chain provides the reader with a more detailed picture of an event in a narrative.
 Format: lesson plan (grade 3–5 English Language Arts) The Reading & Writing Project - Home.
 Writers' Workshop K-6 - Major Components of Writers' Workshop.
 Every Child a Reader and Writer.
 NOYCE FOUNDATION: Every Child a Reader & Writer (ECRW) Resources.
 The Every Child a Reader and Writer initiative ended in 2009.